Cgdsblc/superstore-sales-analysis/README.md

 ## Challenges Faced

 - Challenges related to data quality and missing values were addressed during the data cleaning process.
+- Challenges faced while saving the Tableau Dashboard.
+Tableau Public saving is crashed while trying to cancel after a long time waiting.
+Therefore, there are not .twbx or .pdf format in the tableau folder, only Dashboard ss as .png format.

 Feel free to explore, analyze, and provide feedback!